 Incidental take of individuals of the Covered Species in the form of mortality ("kill") may occur as a result of Covered Activities such as vehicle and heavy equipment use, excavation, grading, exportation and importation of fill during Project construction and felling and skidding of trees.
-Individuals of the Covered Species dispersing onto the Project site from offsite localities during seasonal movements to and from breeding ponds will be susceptible to injury or mortality from desiccation, predation, being trapped in artificial structures, crushed under vehicular or foot traffic or other construction activities.
-Incidental take of individuals of the Covered Species may also occur from the Covered Activities in the form of pursue, catch, capture, or attempt to do so of the Covered Species is expected to occur include: the entire Project site and access area (collectively, the Project Area).
+Individuals of the Covered Species dispersing onto the Project site from off-site localities during seasonal movements to and from breeding ponds will be susceptible to injury or mortality from desiccation, predation, being trapped in artificial structures, crushed under vehicular or foot traffic or other construction activities.
+Incidental take of individuals of the Covered Species may also occur from the Covered Activities in the form of pursue, catch, capture, or attempt to do so of the Covered Species from capture and relocation.
+The areas where authorized take of the Covered Species is expected to occur include: the entire Project site, staging area and access area (collectively, the Project Area).